garyfleming/continuous-entropy/continuous-entropy.md

 ## Standing Servers

 ^ Long-lived servers will develop issues.
 This is inevitable.
 It doesn't matter whether they're real or virtualised.
 This could be because of admins or developers making adhoc changes that aren't consistent, or it could be because of hardware breakdown (have you any idea how irritating it is to fix a long-lived server when it turns out the network card has broken?
 It's not fun.)
-^ This is a space we're getting better at, but we don't do often enough because it can be a lot of work...

 ---

+# Avoid Snowflake Servers

+* Hard to Reproduce
+* Hard to Modify
+* Require manual processes, auditing, and docs.

+^ Named by Fowler.
+We know that most long-lived servers are snowflakes.
+We think we understand them and their uniqueness, but they're almost impossible to recreate.
+Our test environments and production envs tend to be different.
+Modifications are hard because we're only guessing at current state.
+They require laborious process.
+I don't want that.

+---

 # If it hurts, do it more often.

+^ This is a space we're getting better at, but we don't do often enough because it can be a lot of work...
 ^ And we know by know, that it if hurts we should do it more often.

 ---